-Financial power of attorney in California is a written instrument in which one person designates to another person or agent to act on behalf of the principal.
-Attorney can manage your finances only when you become incapacitated.
-The power of the attorney for finances has to be documented by you, but if you become unable to do so or decide on a durable power of the attorney, then your spouse or relatives have to ask a court for authority over at least some of your financial affairs.
+The financial power of attorney in California is a written instrument in which one person designates another person or agent to act on behalf of the principal.
+An attorney-in-fact can manage your finances only when you become incapacitated.
+A power of attorney for finances has to be documented by you.
+Still, if you become unable to do so or decide on a durable power of attorney, then your spouse or relatives have to ask the court for authority over at least some of your financial affairs.

-In California, financial power of attorney comes into effect when the document is signed by you and you become incapable to manage your finances.
-Mention in the document that you want the power of your attorney to be durable.
+In California, financial power of attorney comes into effect when you sign the document and become incapable of managing your finances.
+Mention in the document that you want the power of your attorney to be durable to make sure the latter is possible.
 If you don’t, the power of your attorney will end up automatically when you become incapacitated.
-However, remember, financial power of attorney in California does not come into effect unless a doctor certifies that you are incapable of managing your finances.
+However, remember, the financial power of attorney in California does not come into effect unless a doctor certifies that you are incapable of managing your finances.

-- Attorney in California can make payments for your everyday expenses or for your family from the asset.
+- An attorney-in-fact in California can make payments for your everyday expenses or your family from the asset.

-- Can buy, sell, and pay taxes on your mortgage real estate or any other property.
+- They can buy, sell, and pay taxes on your mortgage real estate or any other property.

-- Your attorney can collect your Social Security, Medicare, or other governmental benefits.
+- Your agent can collect your Social Security, Medicare, or other governmental benefits.

-- He/she can invest in stock, bond and mutual funds.
+- He/she can invest in a stock, bond, and mutual funds.

 - Can communicate with banks and other financial institutions on your behalf.

-- Can have the right of buying and selling insurance policies and annuities for you.
+- Can have the right to buy and sell insurance policies and annuities for you.

 - Can handle your business dealings.